Azure/azure-sdk-for-cpp/README.md

 #include <azure/core.hpp>
 #include <azure/storage/blobs.hpp>

-// Use the appropriate namespace using directives using namespace Azure::Storage;
+// Add appropriate using namespace directives using namespace Azure::Storage;
 using namespace Azure::Storage::Blobs;

+// Secrets should be stored & retrieved from secure locations such as Azure::KeyVault.
+For
+// convenience and brevity of samples, the secrets are retrieved from environment variables.
+//
-// Since they can contain secrets, get the required account name and key string from an environment
+// Get the required account name and key string from an environment variable.
+Leaving this up to the
-// variable or Azure Key Vault.
-Leaving this up to the user to implement. std::string GetEndPointUrl();
+// user to implement.
+std::string GetEndpointUrl();
 std::string GetAccountName();
 std::string GetAccountKey();

 int main()
 {
-  std::string endpointUrl = GetEndPointUrl();
+  std::string endpointUrl = GetEndpointUrl();
   std::string accountName = GetAccountName();
   std::string accountKey = GetAccountKey();